 2. Breaking a mirror.

 This superstition is one of the most popular around the world.
 It is said that if you break a mirror you have to carry with seven years of bad luck.

 Remember that mirrors have been considered a reflection of the human soul for many years.
 Causing damage to the object reflecting you is causing damage to your own soul.
 It is said that it takes 7 years to recover from that spiritual damage.

 3. Knocking on wood

 The roots of this superstition where you knock on wood, or simply saying it, come from the elder druids.
-They believed that powerful good spirits of life lived in threes.
+They believed that powerful good spirits of a life lived in threes.

 Knocking on wood is a good luck superstition where you send your statement to the spirits living in the wood so they can help you to change the fate in your favor.

 The meaning of this superstition comes from ancient Europe.